 Try before you buy (if you can)

 Speaking of fitting nicely on your ears, it is a great idea to try them on before you buy them.
 This way you can see if over the ear headphones are comfortable on your head, especially if you wear glasses, or in earbuds fit snugly.
-Try them out as well, but playing some music with them for a while, so that you can experience for yourself how they work for you.
+Try them out as well, but playing some music with them for a while, so that you can experience how they work for you.

-High quality comes at a high price
+High quality comes at a high price.

 Check the warranty

-As with any pair of headphones, things can go wrong and since there is a processor as well inside a pair of noise-canceling headphones, electronics can fail.
+As with any pair of headphones, things can go wrong, and since there is a processor as well inside a pair of noise-canceling headphones, electronics can fail.
 Make sure you have at least a year warranty and consider an extended warranty if you are hoping for your pair to last you several years.
 Check out independent reviews from customers to get an idea of how your preferred brand stands the test of time.

-Don’t anticipate wonders
+Don’t anticipate wonders.